About-France.comOnline French Grammar - Pronouns 1

 Ces personnes sont braves, elles ont beaucoup de courage.

-Look, there are Marie, Françoise, Marguerite and Arthur, they're coming towards us.
+Look, there are Marie, Françoise, Myriam and Arthur; they're coming towards us.

-Regardez, il y a Marie, Françoise, Marguerite et Arthur, ils viennent vers nous.
+Regardez, il y a Marie, Françoise, Myriam et Arthur, ils viennent vers nous.